The Non Designers Design Book 4th Edition Pdf Free Download

 2. Repetition: Creating Unity and Consistency

 Repetition involves repeating visual elements throughout a design.
-This could be repeating colors, fonts, shapes, spatial relationships, line thicknesses, or any other design element.
+That said, this could be repeating colors, fonts, shapes, spatial relationships, line thicknesses, or any other design element.
 Repetition provides a sense of unity and consistency, making the design feel cohesive and professional.

 • Color Palette: Stick to a limited color palette and repeat those colors throughout the design.